mishmanners/TalksandEvents/Talks/GamingATO23.md

-# Copenhagen Developers Festival 2023 - git, GitHub, and gaming
+# All Things Open 2023 - git, GitHub, and gaming

 This is a talk I gave at [Copenhagen Developers' Festival 2023](https://cphdevfest.com/speakers/michelle-mannering).